Digimon Adventure (1999 TV series): Video games

 Characters and Digimon from Adventure appear throughout many video games based on the franchise, such as Digimon Rumble Arena.

 An RPG based on the original storyline of Adventure developed by Prope and published by Namco Bandai Games, also title Digimon Adventure, was released for the PlayStation Portable on January 17, 2013, part of the line-up of video games of the 15th-anniversary celebration of the franchise.
 The game covers the entire series as well as the second Japanese film, Bokura no War Game, and sees the return of all the main voice actors.
 The game also features original story elements and an unlockable dungeon mode featuring sequel protagonists in the franchise.

 Other media

 Other media adaptions include a manhua released in 2000, drawn by Yu Yuen-wong, and its sequel.
 The manhua was originally published in Hong Kong, by Rightman.
 In total it was published in five volumes.
 Tokyopop published the series in English in the United States, while Chuang Yi did so in Singapore.

-There is a second manhua, titled 數碼寶貝, written by Lu Shui-shi (呂水世), published by Ching Win.
+There is a second manhua, titled 數碼寶貝 (Shùmǎ bǎobèi), written by Lu Shui-shi (呂水世), published by Ching Win.

 A North American 12 issue adaption of the first arc of the show was published by Dark Horse Comics.
 A novelization was written by the Digimon Adventure screenwriter, Hiro Masaki and series director Hiroyuki Kakudō.
 The light novels were separated into three parts.
 Four Drama CDs were also released between 1999 and 2003.